taatuut/information_retrieval_cheatsheet/README.md

 This repository contains a **comprehensive taxonomy**, **cheat sheet**, and **visual diagrams** that summarize the many dimensions of modern information retrieval — from SQL to semantic search, from spatiotemporal indexing to AI-driven retrieval, and even a playful nod to the future: **Quantum Query?** 🚀

-It is based on a refined, multi-turn exploration of data-access modalities, culminating in a professionally typeset **one-page A4 PDF**, technical visualizations, and whimsical / neon-sci-fi diagram variants.
+It is based on a refined, multi-turn exploration of data-access modalities, culminating in a **one-page A4 PDF**, technical visualizations, and some diagrams.

+---

+## 🌟 Purpose of This Project

+This project exists to:

+* Provide a **complete conceptual map** of the modern information-retrieval landscape
+* Serve as a **quick-start reference** for engineers, architects, analysts, ML practitioners
+* Highlight emerging or humorous future dimensions (e.g., *Quantum Query?*)
+* Offer visual metaphors that make complex retrieval concepts **memorable**

 ---